ethanpailes/debug-here/README.md

  > cargo run
 ```

-You should see an xterm pop up with a rust-gdb shell ready to go.
+You should see a terminal pop up with a rust-gdb shell ready to go.
 There
 is another bug in the factorial routine.
 Try debugging it with
 rust-gdb.

+## Supported Terminal Emulators

+Currently debug-here supports `alacritty` and `xterm`.
+If you have
+alacritty on your path, it will use that, on the theory that you would
+rather use a less standard terminal emulator if you went to all the trouble
+of installing it.
+If you don't have `alacritty` on your path, it will
+fall back on `xterm`.

 ## Platforms